Unraveling Hair Loss

 The gut is the epicenter of nutrient absorption and immune regulation, both critical for healthy hair.
 Poor gut health can contribute to hair loss in several ways:

-- Dysbiosis: Imbalances in gut bacteria can impair nutrient absorption, leading to deficiencies that affect hair growth.
+- Dysbiosis: Imbalances in gut bacteria can impair proper nutrient absorption, leading to deficiencies that affect hair growth.
 Depleted good bacteria or elevated “bad” bacteria can both impair gut health and hinder the absorption of key nutrients like iron and zinc.
+In this instance, if you don’t fix the underlying issue, no amount of supplementation with iron or zinc will offer a long-term solution ( and can even make the situation worse).

-- Leaky Gut: Increased intestinal permeability allows undigested food particles and toxins to enter the bloodstream, triggering systemic inflammation that can disrupt hair follicles.
+- Leaky Gut: Increased intestinal permeability allows undigested food particles and toxins to enter the bloodstream, triggering systemic inflammation and immune responses that can disrupt hair follicles.

 Solutions: